FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

     colcon build
     ```

+## Drone setup

+In order to perform the Visual Inertia Odometry with the Crazyflie, you have to setup the hardware correctly.
+You should follow the guide provided by bitcrazy to setup the drone and the AI deck firmaware https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/

+Note: When we have implemented the project, the last release (2025.02) of the firmware didn't work properly (The image flow was blocked after some time), so we used the release 2024.10.2 .

 ## Usage

 After the installation procedure, you can perform a real time VIO with the crazyflie by following this steps: